-1. Consider changing office work hours to be more flexible
+1. Consider offering more flexible hours

 2. Try not to demand overtime work unless absolutely necessary